bitwarden/contributing-docs/docs/architecture/clients/services/implementation.md

 implement different interfaces to solve this, but there is quite a bit of baggage that comes along with API calls, so we elected to separate these concerns out into a separate class: the `[Domain]ApiService`.
-This class is injected into any component that needs to write information to domain models, and the `[Domain]ApiService` ensures that first that information is synced with the server, and then it is broadcast locally to the application through the `Domain[Internal]Service`.
+This class is injected into any component that needs to write information to domain models, and the `[Domain]ApiService` ensures that information is first synced with the server, and then it is broadcast locally to the application through the `Domain[Internal]Service`.

 :::